alvhix/pywtdlib/README.md

-# Telegram Forwarder App
+# Python Wrapper TDLib

 ### Description

-pywtdlib (Python Wrapper TDLib) is a simple synchronous Python wrapper that makes you easy to create new Python Telegram clients.
+A Python Wrapper TDLib (pywtdlib) is a simple synchronous Python wrapper that makes you easy to create new Python Telegram clients.

 ### Installation